aiven/devportal/docs/products/kafka/howto/viewing-resetting-offset.rst

 The ``kafka-consumer-groups.sh`` tool enables to manage consumer group offsets, the following commands are available.

-List the active consumer groups
+List active consumer groups
 '''''''''''''''''''''''''''''''''''''''''

-To list the currently active consumer groups use the following command replacing the ``demo-kafka.my-project.aivencloud.com:17072`` with the Aiven for Apache Kafka service URI:
+To list the currently active consumer groups use the following command replacing the ``demo-kafka.my-project.aivencloud.com:17072`` with your service URI:

 ::